FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Introduction

-Despite these developments, recent literature has explored patent-related generation with varying degrees of success.
-Notable efforts include PAP2PAT~\citep{knappich2025pap2pat}, which introduced outline-guided chunk generation, and PatentGPT~\citep{Bai2024PatentGPT}, which developed an end-to-end specification drafting approach.
-However, these approaches still struggle with paragraph-level information flow, legal conformity, and technical consistency.
-While these methodologies demonstrate technical feasibility, they predominantly treat patent generation as a surface-level text transformation problem, thereby overlooking the underlying logical structure that expert drafters implicitly construct.
-This fundamental neglect of structural reasoning not only leads to hallucinations in technical details but also makes it difficult to ensure the legal rigor essential for patent documentation~\citep{yoo2025patentscore}.
-Consequently, there remains a critical gap in generating high-quality descriptions that satisfy both technical accuracy and structural coherence.
+Notable efforts in patent-related generation include PAP2PAT~\citep{knappich2025pap2pat}, which introduced outline-guided chunk generation, and PatentGPT~\citep{Bai2024PatentGPT}, which developed an end-to-end specification drafting approach.
+However, these approaches predominantly treat patent generation as a surface-level text transformation problem, struggling with paragraph-level information flow, legal conformity, and technical consistency.
+This neglect of structural reasoning leads to hallucinations in technical details and undermines the legal rigor essential for patent documentation.
+Consequently, a critical gap remains in generating descriptions that satisfy both technical accuracy and structural coherence.

-To address these challenges, we propose FlowPlan-G2P, a structured generation framework that reformulates paper-to-patent generation as a hierarchical transformation process.
-Our approach comprises three systematic stages: (1) Concept Graph Induction, which extracts technical entities and relations via expert-level reasoning; (2) Paragraph-level Planning, which clusters the induced graph into coherent units aligned with patent structures; and (3) Graph-Conditioned Generation, which synthesizes legally-grounded paragraphs from subgraphs guided by section-specific instructions.
-This design, integrated with a structure-aware evaluation protocol based on the LLM-as-a-judge paradigm, ensures both legal compliance and interpretability, effectively bridging the stylistic and structural gap between scientific and patent discourse.
+To address these challenges, we propose FlowPlan-G2P, a structured generation framework that reformulates paper-to-patent generation as a transformation over directed concept graphs.

-Our contributions are threefold: \begin{itemize} \item \textbf{Structured Transformation Paradigm.} We reformulate paper-to-patent generation as a structured transformation process rather than surface-level rewriting.
-By introducing Concept Graphs and Paragraph-level Plans as intermediate representations, FlowPlan-G2P bridges the gap between scientific discourse and legally grounded patent reasoning, ensuring interpretability and structural consistency. \item \textbf{FlowPlan-G2P Framework.} We develop a three-stage framework that integrates Concept Graph Induction, Section Planning, and Graph-Conditioned Generation.
-This pipeline models how experts transform research findings into patent-eligible descriptions, yielding text that maintains legal conformity, structural coherence, and rhetorical consistency. \item \textbf{Expert-Centric Workflow Modeling.} Unlike existing black-box models, FlowPlan-G2P explicitly emulates the cognitive workflow of patent professionals.
-By decomposing the task into technical reasoning, structural planning, and legal drafting, we demonstrate that mimicking expert-level heuristics significantly enhances the fidelity and implementability of AI-generated patent descriptions. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item \textbf{Graph-Mediated Generation Framework.} We reformulate paper-to-patent generation as a hierarchical transformation over directed concept graphs, decomposing the task into Concept Graph Induction, Section-level Planning, and Graph-Conditioned Generation.
+This architecture disentangles technical reasoning from surface realization, yielding patent descriptions that satisfy both legal conformity and long-range coherence.